2AshishRwt9/Spotify_Clone/README.md

 SPOTIFY_WEB PLAYER :
-Build and Style a Spotify theme music player page using HTML and Css
+Build and Style a Spotify theme music player page using HTML and CSS